awslabs/ml-io/doc/build.md

 ```

 ## Building the Library
-Run the following commands to pull and build the ML-IO C++ library.
+Run the following commands to pull and build the MLIO C++ library.

 ### Linux build commands